 Choosing sun-dried tomatoes

 This is a soup filled with mild ingredients, so do take advantage of the one “flavor bomb” in the list — the sun-dried tomatoes.
-Oil-cured dried tomatoes have the most intense flavor, in my opinion, but a fresh, moist oil-free version works well.
+Oil-cured dried tomatoes have the most intense flavor, but fresh, moist oil-free version works well.

-Find more tasty vegan rice recipes from around the world.
+- Vegan rice recipes from around the world

 Thyme-Scented Tomato Brown Rice Soup